-It might seem unusual to think of the lottery and bankruptcy together but lotto winners have filed for bankruptcy and bankruptcy debtors have won the lottery.
+It might seem unusual to think of the lottery and bankruptcy together, but lotto winners have filed for bankruptcy and bankruptcy debtors have won the lottery.
 The odds are against it, but what if it does happen?
 Whether you can keep your lottery winnings in bankruptcy depends on:

-If you bought your ticket and won the lottery before you filed for bankruptcy, you must list your winnings in your bankruptcy schedules and must turn them over to the trustee unless you can claim some or all of the winnings as exempt.
-This is true whether or not you claimed the winnings before you filed.
-If you held the winning ticket at the time you filed or if you are entitled to future payments as a result of a past lotto win, you must disclose the amount you are entitled to receive in your schedules.
+This rule applies even if you hadn't claimed the winnings before you filed.
+If you held the winning ticket at the time you filed or if you were entitled to future payments as a result of a past lotto win, you must disclose the amount you're entitled to receive in your schedules.

 If you file for bankruptcy after you bought your lotto ticket but before the drawing, the winnings are still part of the bankruptcy.
 The bottom line: If you hold the ticket at the time that you filed for bankruptcy, technically you should list the ticket in your bankruptcy schedules.
 The ticket (and any subsequent winnings) would be property of the bankruptcy estate, even if you overlooked listing it.
 The winnings are proceeds from the ticket, and the ticket was part of your bankruptcy when you filed.

 In Chapter 7, with few exceptions, your assets are determined as of the date you file.
 Lottery winnings used to be one of the exceptions to this rule, but it isn't anymore.
 As long as you purchased your ticket after you filed, and you did not use hidden assets (such as an undisclosed bank account) to buy the ticket, any winnings are yours to keep.
 It doesn't matter whether you bought your ticket before or after you received your discharge or whether the drawing took place before or after your discharge.